Rio’s Annual Research & Scholarship Exhibition

 Poster presentations consist of presenters standing by their posters to offer descriptions of their work and answer any questions.
 Presenters can be alone or in small groups of two or three.
 Other conference attendees usually walk around and ask for presentations, strike up conversation, or ask questions when they find a poster that interests them.
 Typically all of the R↑SE poster presentations have been divided into two or three poster sessions throughout the day.
 We ask that all posters are hung early and remain on display for the entire day, but each presenter is only required to present at his or her assigned poster session, which lasts about one hour.

 Posters can be printed right here at Rio’s Print Shop; open M through F 8am-5pm (closed for lunch).
 Make sure to submit printing requests ahead of time, and charge them to your specific department/budget.
 Posters should be no larger than 24″ x 42″ (we are happy to arrange for larger posters that are printed for other conferences and also presented here – we only ask that you notify the R↑SE committee).
-An
+An INSTRUCTIONAL POSTER TEMPLATE can also be downloaded to help you get started.

 Portions of paper written by the presenter are read in succession.
 Each presentation is limited to 15 minutes plus a short time for question and answer, time permitting.
 Paper presentations are assigned to a session that is scheduled to last approximately one hour.

-Panels are reserved for groups of paper presentations, often related in theme or perspective.
+Panels are reserved for groups of presentations, often related in theme or perspective.
 Panels are allotted 50 minutes, which must include all paper presentations and a Q&A session.

 Performances can be in many formats and can include individuals or groups.
 Past performances have included poetry, spoken word, choral music, and Kabuki dance-drama.
 Performances are limited to 20 minutes.